Goldman slashes price target on Companhia Energetica de Minas Gerais [CIG] – find out why.

 CIG stock trade performance evaluation

-Companhia Energetica de Minas Gerais [CIG] fell into the red zone at the end of the last week, falling into a negative trend and dropping by 0.00.
-With this latest performance, CIG shares dropped by -8.33% in over the last four-week period, additionally sinking by -1.32% over the last 6 months – not to mention a rise of 12.44% in the past year of trading.
+Companhia Energetica de Minas Gerais [CIG] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.06.
+With this latest performance, CIG shares dropped by -5.98% in over the last four-week period, additionally plugging by 4.42% over the last 6 months – not to mention a rise of 15.34% in the past year of trading.

 Companhia Energetica de Minas Gerais [CIG]: An insightful look at the core fundamentals